populationgenomics/talos/docs/Reanalysis.md

 * We advise that with each completed run, the `history` parameter is updated to the latest full_results JSON in the output folder.
 * If the file does not exist or was not provided, all variant discovery dates will be set to the time of the current run.

+> NOTE!
+To clarify, Talos does not automatically perform re-analysis, and has no internal 'state'.
+For each run to iterate on the previous run's results, they must be fed into the new analysis using the config TSV.
+Providing previous result files will cause dates and variant observations to be carried across runs, but how to record/provide the appropriate file is a per-implementation decision.

 ## Process

 During the run, Talos analyses data as standard.
 Once the result set has been generated, the previous file is loaded up and current results are compared to its contents: